mannduuu07-png/ecommerce-funnel-analysis/README.md

 # eCommerce Revenue Leakage & Conversion Optimization Analysis

 ## Overview
-Analyzed 852,584 transaction records and 12.8 million clickstream events from anIndonesian eCommerce platform to evaluate payment reliability, trace purchase-funnelbehavior, and identify an actionable conversion-recovery opportunity.
+Analyzed 852,584 transaction records and 12.8 million clickstream events from an Indonesian eCommerce platform to evaluate payment reliability, trace purchase-funnel behavior, and identify an actionable conversion-recovery opportunity.

-**Business Question:** Where does observable conversion leakage occur, and whichbehavior represents the most actionable recovery opportunity in the available data?
+**Business Question:** Where does observable conversion leakage occur, and which behavior represents the most actionable recovery opportunity in the available data?

 ---